ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 -----------------------------------------

-Each member of a committee shall continue as such until the next annual meeting of the Board of the Corporation and until his successor is appointed, unless the committee shall be sooner terminated, or unless such member be removed from such committee, or unless such member shall cease to qualify as a member thereof.
+Each member of a committee shall continue as such until the next annual meeting of the Board of the Corporation and until their successor is appointed, unless the committee shall be sooner terminated, or unless such member be removed from such committee, or unless such member shall cease to qualify as a member thereof.